 Key consultants and management of the Company are entitled to an annual incentive bonus based on the performance of the Company's investment portfolio.
-The bonus pool will be based on certain performance metrics based on the Company's net realized capital gains, plus interest and dividends over certain hurdle rates, calculated on an annual basis.
-As at March 31, 2021, \$nil was accrued for the 2021 annual incentive plan (December 31, 2020 - \$nil).
+The bonus pool will be based on certain performance metrics including the Company's net realized capital gains, plus interest, dividends, structuring, and consulting fee revenue over certain hurdle rates, calculated on an annual basis.
+As at December 31, 2021, an amount of \$392,649 was accrued for the 2021 annual incentive plan (December 31, 2020 - \$nil).